Jerome, Idaho

 Jerome is a city in and the county seat of Jerome County, Idaho, United States.
-The population was 10,890 at the 2010 census, up from 7,780 in 2000.
-The city is the county seat of Jerome County, and is part of the Twin Falls Micropolitan Statistical Area.
+As of the 2020 census, Jerome had a population of 12,349.
+The city is the county seat of Jerome County, and is part of the Twin Falls Metropolitan Statistical Area.
 It is the second largest city in Idaho's Magic Valley region, second only to Twin Falls which is located 10 mi southeast.
 Jerome's economy is largely agrarian, with dairy farming being one of the main revenue sources for the local economy.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.52 sqmi, all of it land.

 Climate

 The climate is cold semi-arid (Köppen: BSk), typical of the plateaus of the American West, although its temperature variation resembles a continental climate.